 With everything that is happening, CommuterChoice wants to give you something healthy, positive and fun to try out at home.
-While the official "Bike Month" has been postponed for September, we would still like to celebrate our biking community while we are working from home.
+While the official 2021 "Bike Month" has once again been postponed for September, we would still like to celebrate our biking community while we are working from home.
 Please remember to practice your local social distancing guidelines if you are going out for a walk, bike or jog.

 Learn How to Tune Up Your Bike At Home

 Park Tool offers educational bike mechanic tutorials for FREE.
 The videos range from beginner to advanced skill level repairs.
 You can find them all here.